deliveryboy/twt-mngmnt/README.md

 TwooIT Management
 =================

-Manage domains and email addresses at TwooIT ISP througgh their API.
+Manage domains and email addresses at TwooIT ISP through their API.

 Description
 -----------